 Garages and permanent outbuildings

-Repair category: 1
+Repair category:

+Notes: No significant defects noted.

-Notes: There is wear and tear to the timber outbuildings which will require regular and ongoing maintenance.
+Timber outbuildings will require regular upkeep and maintenance.

-Outside areas and boundaries Repair category: 2
+Outside areas and boundaries

+Repair category: 2

+The oil tank is in close proximity to a timber boundary fence.

 Category 3 Category 2 Category 1 Urgent repairs or replacement are needed now.
 Failure to deal with them may cause problems to other parts of the property or cause a safety hazard.
 Estimates for repairs or replacement are needed now.
 Repairs or replacement requiring future attention, but estimates are still advised.
 No immediate action or repair is needed.